ramirorichmand/RR11_Boing/README.md

 ## 📋 Prerequisites

-Before starting the project, make sure you have the following:
+Before using the project, make sure you have the following:

 - A code editor (e.g., Visual Studio Code, Sublime Text)
 - A modern web browser (e.g., Google Chrome, Mozilla Firefox)